American College of Cardiology Foundation

 Douglas P. Zipes Distinguished Young Scientist Award: $1,000 plus travel expenses and presentation opportunity at ACC Annual Scientific Session.

-Scholar and Development Programs
+Scholar and Development Programmes

 -

-Hani Najm Global Scholar Award: Fully funded 3-4 week observership program at a U.S. hospital, plus complimentary ACC Scientific Session registration for early-career cardiologists from low- to middle-income countries in the Middle East and Africa.
+Hani Najm Global Scholar Award: Fully funded 3-4 week observership programme at a U.S. hospital, plus complimentary ACC Scientific Session registration for early-career cardiologists from low- to middle-income countries in the Middle East and Africa.

 -